bstaber/bstaber/README.md

 - [Marimo notebooks](https://bstaber.github.io/python-ml-tutorials-marimo/): Some notebooks that go along with the lecture notes.
 Trying to make nice visual examples.

 Experimenting:
-- [uv python monorepo](https://github.com/bstaber/uv-monorepo-example): Trying out `uv` workspaces to make a Python monorepository.
-It looks really cool and close to what we would do with Cargo (probably not surprising).
+- [uv python monorepo](https://github.com/bstaber/uv-monorepo-example): I made a template for a python mono-repository setup with `uv`.
+I added all the tools I like to use right now.
+It can easily be used as a standard repository too.

 Older stuff: